 The award may be given to more than one paper.

-Nominations are due on December 1, 2020.
-Award to be announced by Mid-April, 2021.
+Nominations are due on December 17, 2021.
+Award to be announced Mid-April, 2022.

-Selection will be carried out by a committee of at least 5 persons, chaired by a person appointed by the IFIP 10.4 working group chair.
-The other members of the award committee will be appointed by the working group chair in consultation with the award committee chair.
 The award committee is renewed annually and will be completed (no later than two weeks) after the nomination deadline, to prevent conflict of interest.
 The committee will complete its deliberation and selection process in time to make the award at the DSN conference, typically the last week in June.

 The IFIP chair selects the chair of the award committee and collaborates with the latter in forming the rest of the committee with an eye on avoiding conflict of interest.
 Persons having a conflict of interest with a nominated paper may not serve on the award committee.
 Conflict of interest includes: